Asian Infrastructure Investment Bank (AIIB) | Project-Affected People’s Mechanism (PPM)

 In September 2018, Accountability Counsel and its partners provided further recommendations on the AIIB’s Accountability Framework, which governs project approval procedures and the Board’s relationship to management.

-In December 2018, the AIIB Board of Directors approved a PPM policy, which will go into effect on March 31, 2019.
+In December 2018, the AIIB Board of Directors approved a PPM policy, which went into effect on March 31, 2019.
 The final policy reflects some of the improvements Accountability Counsel and partners recommended, including a more transparent case registry; simpler filing requirements; and instructions to Management to prepare a Management Action Plan whenever non-compliance is found.
 Unfortunately, many significant shortcomings remain, including a number of highly restrictive accessibility limitations.
 The policy bars complaints about projects where the AIIB has applied a co-financier’s standards; requires complainants to first engage with both Management and the client’s project-level grievance mechanism; and, for compliance review, bars complaints that relate to matters under review in a different forum.
 These restrictions, along with a number of provisions that limit the PPM’s ability to conduct an effective compliance review, will severely limit the ability of impacted communities to access accountability.

 We will continue to work with NGO Forum on ADB and other partners in the International Advocates Working Group (IAWG) to push AIIB to make the PPM an effective avenue for remedy for communities negatively impacted by AIIB projects.